ericdeansanchez/OpenSpace/readme.md

 And Here is a view of the results of what we get back from the authentication process.
 <div align="center"><img src="docs/assets/scrubbed_auth_shot.png"></div>

+While our **mobile** app is in progress we starting to host our services [here].
+It is static github pages site.
+However, we have set up a **Digital Ocean** project.
+Just have to figure out how to make our same api calls from a deployed react web app.

 #### Contact